'Cultural capital’: expanding narrow definitions

 Contents

-3. Understand your pupils’ own culture first, and help them to value it
+3. Understand your pupils’ own cultures first, and help them to value them

-4. Incorporate and celebrate cultures that aren’t within your school
+4. Incorporate and celebrate cultures that aren’t represented in your school

 This article handles the practical things you can expect to see your school leaders do to expand cultural capital - knowing this will help you to monitor it in your school.